willvieira/ms_STM-managed/manuscript/manuscript.md

 With climate change and warming temperature, we expect plant species to follow their climatic optimum, which means that temperate species in North America are expected to migrate northward.
 But because trees have slow migration rate and long life-cycle, it has been predicted that the expansion of temperate and boreal forests northward will lag behind climate change.
 This would create a transitional situation where the forests would not be spatially distributed at their climate optimum, thus affecting their prod 9uctivity.
 Here we aim to measure the potential of forest management to increase the speed of the forest migration northward.
-We will use a State and Transition Model calibrated for the eastern North American forests, and we will integrate four management practices into the model to test their effect in the northward migration rate of the temperate forest (figure \@ref(fig:model)).
+We will use a State and Transition Model calibrated for the eastern North American forests, and we will integrate four management practices into the model to test their effect in the northward migration rate of the temperate forest (\@ref(fig:model)).

 - **Plantation** of temperate trees (immediatly) transforms a proportion of available stands (in regeneration state) in temperate state ($R \rightarrow T$)
 - **Harvest** of boreal trees transforms a proportion of boreal stands (that are not going to be disturbed) in regeneration state ($B \rightarrow R$)